wilson0x4d/gadeu/docs/quickstart.rst

 .. code:: python

-    # share this key securely with your business partners, developers,
+    # share this token securely with your business partners, developers,
     # testers, etc that need to authorize requests with a server.
     apiKey = TokenUtil.createToken(secretKey, {'app':'bob123'}, AuthorizationMethod.APIKEY)

 In the above example you can see a dictionary ``{'app':'bob123'}``, this is a "claims object" that gets encoded into the resulting token (``apiKey``).
-Developers can access these claims via "validator functions" optionally set via the ``AuthorizationManager`` configured for the service.
+See the section below **Checking Claims** for more information on how they can be accessed.

 Currently, only ``apiKey`` and ``bearerToken`` security schemes are supported, with a plan to add others as they are requested, PR'd, or required for our own projects.
 Both ``apiKey`` and ``bearerToken`` tokens are encrypted, and unless you leak your secret keys the wider public should not be able to peek at the token contents (ie. the "claims" you've stored.)
 That said, it is NOT a good practice to store anything sensitive in a claim (such as keys, passwords, etc.)